-OBJECTIVE SOURCE: WILDLIFE
+OBJECTIVE SOURCE: WI LDLIFE

 Authority Category/Source Effective Date of Objective

 BC Reg.
-14/2004 FPPR s.7 January 31, 2004
+36/2023 FPPR s.7 February 13, 2023

-- 1. The objective set by government for wildlife is, without unduly reducing the supply of timber from British Columbia's forests, to conserve sufficient wildlife habitat in terms of amount of area, distribution of areas and attributes of those areas, for - a) the survival of species at risk, - b) the survival of regionally important wildlife, and - c) the winter survival of specified ungulate species. - 2.
+- 1. The objective set by government for wildlife is to conserve sufficient wildlife habitat in terms of amount of area, distribution of areas and attributes of those areas, for - a) the survival of species at risk, - b) the survival of regionally important wildlife, and - c) the winter survival of specified ungulate species. - 2.
 A person required to prepare a forest stewardship plan must specify a result or strategy in respect of the objective stated under subsection (1) only if the minister responsible for the Wildlife Act gives notice to the person of the applicable - a) species referred to in subsection (1), and - b) indicators of the amount, distribution and attributes of wildlife habitat described in subsection (1). - 3.
 If satisfied that the objective set out in subsection (1) is addressed, in whole or in part, by an objective in relation to a wildlife habitat area or an ungulate winter range, a general wildlife measure, or a wildlife habitat feature, the minister responsible for the Wildlife Act must exempt a person from the obligation to specify a result or strategy in relation to the objective set out in subsection (1) to the extent that the objective is already addressed. - 4.
 On or after December 31, 2004, a notice described in subsection (2) must be given at least 4 months before the forest stewardship plan is submitted for approval.